Inside The Bubble Tea Boom

 The trend is going nowhere

 Bubble tea originated in Taiwan in the early ‘80s, going on to gain popularity in China and the US in the ‘80s and ‘90s, but it took many years for the UK to catch onto the trend.
-The first bubble tea stall opened in London in 2011, Bubbleology in Soho, and the franchise soon expanded as the dessert-like drink garnered a cult-like following – with 69 stores now dotted across the country.
+The first bubble tea stall opened in London in 2011, Bubbleology in Soho, and the franchise soon expanded as the dessert-like drink garnered a cult-like following – with 1,400 stores now dotted across the country (an 8.7 percent increase from 2023).
 But that’s not the only bubble tea brand: nowadays you can try the fun pearly tipple in a number of cafes and shops.
-Read on to discover the best bubble tea spots in London.
+Read on to discover the best bubble tea spots in London, plus some pointers on how to order boba.

 Also known as boba, bubble tea is a tea-based drink that began in Taiwan, which can be served hot or cold.
 The key ingredient is chewy tapioca balls, which create the bubble-like effect, and the drink is served with a thick straw, allowing you to suck up the chewy pearls while sipping.
 It originated as a sweetened black tea with milk, but these days you can get bubble tea in a wide variety of different flavours and styles, and add all sorts of toppings.

 With its vibrant, unique look and array of colour options, bubble tea became popular on Instagram many years ago, but recently it has blown up on TikTok too, as a whole new generation discovers its joys.
-The hashtag #BubbleTea has over 8.3 billion views on the platform, and fans regularly post about enjoying #BobaTime.
-So where can you try it in London?
+The hashtag #BubbleTea has amassed billions of views on the platform, and fans regularly post about enjoying #BobaTime.

 Best Bubble Tea In London